The exact susceptibility of the spin-S transverse Ising chain with next-nearest-neighbor interactions: Low-temperature Limit

-Next we will physically consider the low-temperature behavior of the susceptibility.
+Next we physically consider the low-temperature behavior of the susceptibility.
 Let us follow the ground-state property of the system.
 Because (\ref{susgenform}) is a finite sum, the leading terms in (\ref{susgenform}) dominate the susceptibility at $T\to 0$.
 The phase diagram was investigated in Refs.\citen{72KatsuraOhminami}-\citen{96Muraoka}, and we know the ground state configurations in each phase.
-Let us first consider the case $J_{0}>0$.
-When $J_{1}>-J_{0}/2$, the ground state is ferromagnetic: $s_{j}=S$ for all $j$, or $s_{j}=-S$ for all $j$.
-The leading terms in (\ref{cgenform}) are
+Let us consider the case $J_{0}>0$, because the susceptibility is invariant under the change $J_{0}\mapsto -J_{0}$ and the result for $J_{0}<0$ and $J_{1}$ is identical with that for $|J_{0}|$ and $J_{1}$.